|Nutritional Guidelines (per serving)|

 In a large roomy bowl mix the all but two tablespoons of the flour with the 2 ounces of cornstarch and 1 teaspoon baking powder.
 Season lightly with a tiny pinch of salt and pepper.

 Using a fork, and whisking continuously, add the beer and the water to the flour mixture and continue mixing until you have a thick, smooth batter.
 Place the batter in the fridge to rest for between 30 minutes and an hour.

-- Cut the potatoes into 1cm slices then slice these into 1cm-wide chips.
+Cut the potatoes into 1-centimeter slices, then slice these into 1-centimeter-wide chips.
 Place the chips into a colander and rinse under cold running water.

 Place the washed chips into a pan of cold water, bring to a gentle boil and simmer for 3 to 4 minutes.